 The first residence, shared by the young family and DeTemple, proved to be the beginning of the Living Hope Church family.
 The small living room was used as a multi-purpose room, where hungry souls were fed the word of God, worshipped together, and joined in a strong bond of unity.
 The garage served as a Sunday School classroom where children from the community began to come and learn about Jesus.

 As the work grew, the need for a larger meeting place became evident.
-The next residence of Pastor Staten and his family, less than a mile from the current location of the church, would serve as the church home for the now thriving young church.
+The next residence of Pastor Staten and his family, less than a mile from our former Midway Drive location, would serve as the church home for the now thriving young church.
 The basement of the house would be transformed into a place of powerful worship.
 The congregation began to grow as many came, attracted by the powerful worship and the message of the Mighty God in Christ.

 Again, the congregation outgrew its place of worship, and in the spring of 1984 the purchase of an old C&P telephone building on Midway Drive was made.
 The early days of the church bring memories of badly damaged tile floors, and chairs of every fabric, color, shape and size.
 From a first glance this young body didn't have much to offer, but the beauty of the Pentecostal Church had far more to offer than glamour or stained glass windows!